W3 Company - Service Stories

 CASEVAC Demo - Bruce Young

-On 29 May 1970 John Gurnick tripped a booby trap & was seriously wounded by a grenade.
+On 29 May 1970 John Gurnick tripped a booby trap and he and Chris Kennedy were seriously wounded.
 The site was in tall timber under a rock face above a VC camp with no clearings nearby so extraction would need to be by helicopter winch.
-3Pl called for a CASEVAC & an Australian helicopter working in the area was diverted for the task.
+3Pl called for a CASEVAC and an Australian helicopter working in the area was diverted for the task.
 The helicopter was not fitted with a winch so a second [Australian] helicopter with winch was tasked.
 The second helicopter pilot declined to use the winch as it would have required a lengthy hover above the scene and rumour at the time said the pilot was worried the area was 'hot' [meaning the VC might be in range], although lack of fuel might also have been a factor.
 He apparently wanted Gurnick moved to a clearing but this was impracticable under the circumstances so he was waved away and a third helicopter requested.
-This helicopter was a US DUSTOFF model based at Nui Dat & on arrival it dropped a jungle penetrator [in appearance a giant bomb with foldout fins for casualties to sit on] & Gurnick and Kennedy were pulled out of the trees & into the helicopter.
+This helicopter was a US DUSTOFF model based at Nui Dat and on arrival it dropped a jungle penetrator [in appearance a giant bomb with foldout fins for casualties to sit on] and Gurnick and Kennedy were pulled out of the trees and into the helicopter.
 3Pl HQ asked the pilot which medical facility Gurnick would be taken to, to be told that he had died in the helicopter.US DUSTOFF landing at Eagle Farm to meet the company

-Both the death of Gurnick & the poor response by the Australian helicopter pilots impacted badly on W3 morale & there were mutterings about gutless helicopter crews etc. To offset this someone arranged for the company to attend a DUSTOFF demonstration at Eagle Farm LZ once we had returned to Nui Dat in mid-June.
+Both the death of Gurnick and the poor response by the Australian helicopter pilots impacted badly on W3 morale and there were mutterings about gutless helicopter crews not looking out for the grunts.
+To redress this once we had returned to Nui Dat in mid-June someone arranged for the company to attend a DUSTOFF demonstration at Eagle Farm LZ.

-I remember we assembled on the side of the pad & waited for something to happen.
-Without warning a US DUSTOFF UH1 helicopter flew over the trees & slammed down on the pad in front of us.
-While the rotors were still turning the pilot leapt out & strode over to where we were gathered.
-He introduced himself & said he had heard we were worried about CASEVAC.
-We had a brief bitch session & then the pilot took over.
-He stated he was on temporary duty in III Corps from I Corps near the DMZ, because he had been in SVN seven months & had already been shot down & crashed twice while doing DUSTOFF.
+I remember we assembled on the side of the pad and waited for something to happen.
+Without warning a US DUSTOFF UH1 helicopter flew over the trees and slammed down on the pad in front of us.
+While the rotors were still turning the pilot leapt out and strode over to where we were gathered.
+He introduced himself and said he had heard we were worried about CASEVAC.
+We had a brief bitch session and then the pilot took over.
+He stated he was on temporary duty in III Corps from I Corps near the DMZ, because he had been in SVN seven months and had already been shot down and crashed twice while doing DUSTOFF.
 He was on his 3rd loadmaster [who worked the winch] because the others had been killed or wounded.
-He showed us the .38 pistol he carried for self protection AFTER he crashes, & the body armour [he called it 'chicken vest'] with SARBE locator beacon strapped to it which allowed him to talk to any rescue helicopters.
+He showed us the .38 pistol he carried for self protection AFTER he crashes, and the body armour [he called it 'chicken vest'] with SARBE search and rescue locator beacon strapped to it which allowed him to talk to any rescue helicopters.
 As the DUSTOFF helicopters wore the Red Cross symbol they were required to be unarmed but did have helicopter gunship support.
 I remember he stated the gun ships were only useful after he started taking incoming [when they would have a target for suppressive fire] and after he crashed.
 Crew demonstrating the Stokes semi-rigid stretcher [King]

 Answering questions, he said he would always CASEVAC from a hot site but wanted to be told by the ground forces the safest direction to approach from.
 He swore to us that DUSTOFF came in under any conditions if the guys on the ground needed the support.
 We believed him - he was a pretty impressive guy..!

-The crew then showed us the winch equipment & did an actual airborne CASEVAC demonstration.
-My recollection is that Danny Campbell was the stooge strapped into the semi-rigid stretcher & winched onto the helicopter but I could be wrong.
-I volunteered to be the passenger on the jungle penetrator & had an uncomfortable ride up to the chopper hanging off the side of the bulb [the jungle penetrator weight & shape meant it would crash through heavy vegetation & be yanked out again].
+The crew then showed us the winch equipment and did an actual airborne CASEVAC demonstration.
+My recollection is that Danny Campbell was the stooge strapped into the semi-rigid stretcher and winched onto the helicopter but I could be wrong.
+I volunteered to be the passenger on the jungle penetrator and had an uncomfortable ride up to the chopper hanging off the side of the bulb [the jungle penetrator weight and shape meant it would crash through heavy vegetation and be yanked out again].

-The crew then dumped us back on the pad & left on a mission.
-Discussing it afterwards it was obvious we had been reassured & had renewed confidence in the system.
+The crew then dumped us back on the pad and left on a mission.
+Discussing it afterwards it was obvious we had been reassured and had renewed confidence in the system.
 Whoever arranged for the demonstration displayed effective leadership.
 The pilot was something else again..!

 'I Was There' - add a comment